manforowicz/gday/README.md

 - Automatically tries both IPv4 and IPv6.

-- Immune to malicious servers impersonating your peer.
+- Resistant to malicious servers impersonating your peer.
 Uses [SPAKE2](https://datatracker.ietf.org/doc/rfc9382/) to derive an encryption key from a shared secret.